Jesus Christ is still God’s only begotten Son

 Today, Jesus Christ is still God’s only begotten Son.
 In the LORD’s Day, when we resurrect, we will also become the true sons of God, if we overcome, as God says in the Book of Revelation: “He who overcomes shall inherit all things, and I will be his God and he shall be My son” (Revelation 21:7).

-The Angel Gabriel told Mary that the power of the Highest would overshadow her, and “therefore also, the Holy One who is to be born, will be called the Son of God” (Luke 1:35).
+The Angel Gabriel told Mary that the power of the Highest would overshadow her, and “therefore also (for this reason also), the Holy One who is to be born, will be called the Son of God” (Luke 1:35).
 The expression “for this reason also” refers back to verse 32, “He will be great and will be called the son of the most High.”
 Jesus Christ, was never actually called “the Son of God” until His baptism.

-Justified in Spirit – the Right to be a Son of God
+Justified in the spirit – the right to be a Son of God

-Paul told us that Christ was “justified by Spirit.”
-(1 Timothy 3:16).
+Paul told us that Christ was “justified by Spirit” (1 Timothy 3:16).
 Justification simply means the right to be called a Child of God.
-Normally we say that a new believer is “sanctified by the Spirit,” but Christ was already sanctified as the Holy Spirit of the Old Testament.
+Normally we say that a new believer is “sanctified in spirit,” but Christ was already sanctified as the Holy Spirit of the Old Testament.

 The Only Begotten Son